tracel-ai/burn/contributor-book/src/project-architecture/module.md

 5. Updates the state for the current parameter and returns the updated tensor, making sure it's properly registered into the autodiff graph if gradients are marked as required.

-Note that a parameter can still be updated by another process, as is the case with running metrics used in batch norm.
+Note that a parameter can still be updated by another process, as it is the case with running metrics used in batch norm.
 These tensors are still wrapped using the `Param` struct so that they are included in the module's state and given a proper parameter ID, but they are not registered in the autodiff graph.